-Two systems of relief existed; indoor relief in the workhouses where incredibly harsh working and living conditions acted as a deterrent, and outdoor relief through charity and legitimised begging for certain designated categories which largely featured people who were 'blind' or 'crippled' (Stone, 1984).
+Two systems of relief existed; indoor relief in the workhouses where incredibly harsh working and living conditions acted as a deterrent, and outdoor relief through charity and legitimised begging for certain

 With reference to these begging restrictions, Henry Mayhew (1882), an interested observer of Victorian England, commented that various kinds of 'cripples', as he put it, were still to be found, begging in the streets of London.
 As a rule, he said, the police did not interfere with them unless they were known to be impostors (Mayhew 1851, cited in Quennell 1984).